SOLID Surf Camp Hostel Nicaragua

 1. THE CORNER

 This spot marks the left corner of our beach.
 It breaks somewhat like a point break, providing a long left that can also be a great longboard wave when the swell is small.
-This is one of the only spots that holds when bigger, thus provides an option for when big swells hit.
-This spot doesn't hold a crowd well, but most people are reluctant to make the walk because the wave looks "small" from main beach - thus you can end up surfing this alone.
+This is the spot that still holds even when it gets big (well overhead).
+Like most point break style waves, this spot doesn't hold a crowd well, but most people are reluctant to make the walk because the wave looks "small" from main beach - thus you can end up surfing this alone.
 (Trust us... it's worth the walk!).

 2. PANGAS

 This spot is a short walk (or paddle!) from our place and deems a slightly heavier wave than main beach (even though it's less than 50 yards away).
-It sits directly in front of the Panga fishing boats (hence the name) so you do have to be careful surfing here when the boats are coming in at sunrise and going out at sunset.
-This spot can provide a good wall, a short barrel, and some of the longest rides with 5 or 6 turns to the beach on the right swell.
+It sits directly in front of the Panga fishing boats (hence the name) so you do have to be aware of the boats coming in at sunrise or going out at sunset.
+This spot can provide a really great wall, a short barrel, and some really long rides with 5 or 6 turns to the beach on the right swell.

 3. MAIN BEACH